-In Lesson 2 (The Bentwood Box) the bentwood box is formally introduced in lesson two.
+In Lesson 1 (The Bentwood Box) The bentwood box is formally introduced.
 The basic structure of the box, the plank and base, is presented and students think about what characteristics make containers useful.
+Tlingit vocabulary is used to enrich this lesson.